core-wg/href/draft-ietf-core-href.md

 the namespace of the resource identifier (see also {{BCP190}}).
 For example, for the resources of an HTTP origin server, that server is responsible for creating the CRIs for those resources.
+If the naming authority creates a URI instead that can be obtained as a conversion result from a CRI ({{cri-to-uri}}) that CRI can be considered to have been created by the naming authority.

-The naming authority MUST ensure that any CRI created satisfies the constraints defined in {{constraints}}.
-The creation of a CRI fails if the CRI cannot be validated to satisfy all of the constraints.
+The naming authority MUST ensure that any CRI created satisfies the required constraints defined in {{constraints}}.
+The creation of a CRI fails if the CRI cannot be validated to satisfy all of the required constraints.

 If a naming authority creates a CRI from user input, it MAY apply